stefan-b-jakobsson/basload/README.md

 BASLOAD does not require you to use X16 Edit, but there are some benefits.

-Using BASLOAD and X16 Edit in conjunction makes the following workflow possible:
+Using BASLOAD and X16 Edit in conjunction makes the following convenient workflow possible:

 * Type SYS $9003 to launch the text editor which will reload the last BASIC source file
 * Edit the source file, save it to disk and quit the editor